What is a Road Train?

 See the longest road train in Australia!

-Vintage Road Haulage has a fleet of trucks and road trains to transport freight all over Western Australia.
-Please call (08) 9410 1726 or email using the contact form.
+We have a fleet of trucks and road trains to transport freight all over Western Australia.
+For more information, please contact us.